 Our mission is to always give back.
-One way that we do this is by donating 5% of all of our profits to various projects in developing or war-torn countries.
+One way that we do this is by donating a small % of all of our profits to various projects in developing or war-torn countries.
 The projects we donate to can change.
 Check out our current and past projects below.

 We are currently donating our proceeds towards cataract surgeries in developing countries.
 Cataracts occur within the lens of the eye, causing cloudy vision.
 Over time, cataracts worsen if left untreated and can lead to blindness.
 In many countries, hundreds of thousands, and even millions of people go blind due to untreated cataracts.
 The main barrier here is money – they simply cannot afford to get treated.
 Cataract surgeries are quick and easy to do – most being completed within 30 – 45 minutes, and the procedure being the most common operation performed in the UK.
-When you purchase any of our services, 5% of what you pay will go towards cataract surgeries, allowing people in developing countries who cannot afford to treat their reversible blindness to finally be granted the gift of vision.
+When you purchase any of our services, you’re contributing towards the cost of cataract surgeries, allowing people in developing countries who cannot afford to treat their reversible blindness to finally be granted the gift of vision.

 We donated some of our profits towards helping people in developing countries make sustainable income.
 This is a great way to provide someone a gift that keeps on giving.
 By providing a certain amount to an individual that is able to then afford a small business or start up, the amount given can go a much longer way.
 It will ideally allow individuals to have a guaranteed means of income for the rest of their lives.
 Many people live in poverty and are unable to afford small amounts needed to even get started making an income.
 For example, a sewing machine to start a tailoring business would need the initial investment to purchase the sewing machine – and many people do not have the means to afford such an investment.